Indemnitor Agreement: Everything You Need to Know

 If a policy is written on the basis of indemnification, this means that the insurance company will reimburse the insured person for any claim costs that the individual may have already paid.
 To indemnify is to compensate an individual or company for any losses, damages, or injuries.
 Indemnify is the verb form of indemnity.

 If you need help with an indemnitor agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.